kianfay/Reputation-system-simulation/README.md

 Commentary:
 This outcome used the tsg_organization function, so each participant predicts the outcome and then generates the verdicts.
-This would obviously not be ideal for the nodes involved in the transaction, who have hypothetially have complete knowledge about the outcome.
+This would obviously not be ideal for the nodes involved in the interaction, who have hypothetially have complete knowledge about the outcome.
 Nonetheless, we examine their verdicts in the context of the organizations they are a part of.
 TN1 and WN2 are from one, and TN2 and WN1 are from another.
 We see that WN1 is responding dishonestly (randomly in this case) and instead of stating